connormaas/distancing-in-hri/README.md

 ### Overview

 This paper, which can be found in the root of this repository as `distancing-in-hri.pdf`, investigates the influence of robot likability, gaze, and participant personality on human-robot distancing behaviors.
-It is a replication of *Human-Robot Proxemics: Physical and Psychological Distancing in Human-Robot Interaction* by Jonathan Mumm and Bilge Mutlu, with added components and a modified robot.
+It is a replication of *Human-Robot Proxemics: Physical and Psychological Distancing in Human-Robot Interaction* by Jonathan Mumm and Bilge Mutlu, with a different robot and added conditions and metrics .

 ### Abstract